chraibi/ZoteroTidy/README.md

 2. detect duplicate items and merge them.

-Zotero, can detect duplicates and merge them.
+`Zotero`, can detect duplicates and merge them.
 However, this [operation](https://www.zotero.org/support/duplicate_detection) can only be done manually.

 ## Before usage